ipdk-io/k8s-infra-offload/docs/setup.md

 6. Start the deployments:

-   For split mode, run the below on the host
+   For split mode on the Intel IPU ES2100, run the below on the host
    ```bash
    make deploy-split
    make deploy-calico